 The opposite was also observed.
 In northern Italy, where trust in institutions is relatively high and unemployment has fallen recently, people seemed to feel less threatened.
 This type of correlation was observed in several places.

-So the researchers believe the findings have a strong connection to the labor market.
-Young men are not established on the job market, they’re still trying to find their way into the market, so it’s easiest for them to feel threatened by the rise in women’s rights.
+So the researchers believe the findings strongly connect to the labor market.
+Young men are not established on the job market, they're still trying to find their way into the market, so it's easiest for them to feel threatened by the rise in women's rights.

 "Possibly, young men who believe that women are out-competing them in the labor market experience advances in women's rights as unjust and a threat.
 We need to get better at communicating the benefits of gender equality.
 Fathers get to spend more time with their children and the burden of being the family's breadwinner is lightened when mothers in families also advance in their careers," says Gefjon Off.

 However, the study also has several limitations.
 For starters, it only looked at one aspect related to sexism: the notion of competition between men and women.
 If we want to get a better understanding of true sexism in society, other components need to be interpreted as well.
 Furthermore, this only looked at European areas, and culture and the situation on the labor market could make other areas quite different.

 Still, if we want to continue pursuing a more egalitarian society, understanding these biases and how they can be addressed is essential, and having an economical way to support social change is an important tool for this purpose.
 However, if we truly want to offer equal opportunities, the rights of women (and any category in society) shouldn't depend on the state of the labor market.

 The study has been published in the journal Frontiers in Political Science.